How Industry 4.0 Is Changing Quality Assurance

 Data

-The driving force behind AI is the collection of data in such vast amounts that it’s known as Big Data.
+The driving force behind AI is the collection of data in such vast amounts that its known as Big Data.
 This is crucial to quality control as it promotes continuous improvement.
 Collecting and analysing robust data allows the formulation of plans for quality improvement.
 The connected devices supported by Industry 4.0 technology provide masses of accurate real-time data, which helps promote agile decision-making.

 Analytics